dpi-tta-lessons/ruby-string/content.md

 ```
 {: .repl }

-With regular expressions (regex for short), it becomes even more powerful.
+With regular expressions (regex for short), `gsub` becomes even more powerful.
 Regular expressions are declared inside forward slashes (`/`).
 Here are some example regular expressions.

 ```ruby
 phrase = "I have 3 cats."